25 Best Amazon Alexa Skills for Kids

 5. The Name Game

-"Alexa, Open the Name Game and Use Alexa"
+"Alexa, Ask the Name Game to Use Alexa"

 The Name Game plays on your name even if you didn't think that was possible.